Estimated reading time: 6 minutes

 Experiences Boating and Sailing

-I’ll be writing about my experiences with horses, dogs, cats, other animals, boating, camping and sailing.
-My husband Jerry and I had a J30 foot racing sailboat that we also cruised in.
+I’ll write about my experiences with horses, dogs, cats, other animals, boating, camping and sailing.
+My husband Jerry and I had a J30 foot racing sailboat that we raced and cruised in.

 I grew up boating.
 We had an 18 foot Old Town wooden canoe that we took to most of the clear, natural springs in north/central Florida.
 We would camp out and go canoeing the next morning.
 My favorite was to go to Ichetucknee Springs and River for the gorgeous shades of aqua blues and emerald greens.
-The pristine setting makes you want to be enveloped in it except for the fact it is so cold!
+The pristine setting makes you want to be enveloped in it, except it is so cold!
 The water stays a freezing-to-me 70 degrees.

 Canoeing the Springs of Florida

 My mom, dad, and brother would start off with the canoe at the beginning of the springs, and I would dive in to follow for a while, swimming behind them.
 I would look down where it was maybe 20 feet deep to see alligators sleeping(?) on the bottom.
 When the water got brown and brackish from the leaves, and I couldn’t see the bottom, I would get in the canoe for the rest of the trip.
 I loved to paddle the canoe, too.
 Backwatering is fun!

 Our Home-made Pontoon Boat

 Later, my father built a pontoon boat using airplane pontoons as the floating base for a wooden houseboat.
 The whole family went for weekend boat trips on the St. Johns River in Jacksonville, FL, on the ocean, and using the Inland Waterway to get to St. Augustine.
 He also rebuilt a boat trailer for it.
 We caught some tasty crabs and cooked on board.